tomekjersey/sussy-clicker/README.md

 # sussy-clicker
-source code for sussy clicker
-have fun with it
+source code for sussy clicker, have fun with it